 Getting Student Visa in Canada vs New Zealand

-Understanding the student visa essentials of Canada vs New Zealand can also act as a pivotal basis of comparison.
+Understanding the student visa essentials of Canada vs New Zealand can also act as a pivotal basis for comparison:

-The process of getting Canada Visa for Indian Students has been made a seamless one with the introduction of Student Direct Stream and one more feature about the student visa application for this country is that it can be done both online and offline.
+The process of getting a Canada Visa for Indian Students has been made seamless with the introduction of the Student Direct Stream and one more feature of the student visa application for this country is that it can be done both online and offline.

 - You will have to register for a postgraduate student visa within 90 days of the end of your education.